Mohammad-Alavi/apiato-rector/README.md

 ```

 #### `RefactorHttpExceptionRector`
-Helps refactor exception classes to the new HTTP exception signature.
+Refactor exception classes to the new HTTP exception signature.

 ```php
 use MohammadAlavi\ApiatoRector\Rules\RefactorHttpExceptionRector;